colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/project_based_learning/teachable_machine_cv.md

 We will then see how we can use the webcam to capture images and perform inference on them using our loaded model in real-time.

-## <div align="center">Phase 3- Deploying the Teachable Machine (2 Hours)</div>

 We will finally deploy our Teachable Machine on GitHub for the whole World to see.

+## <div align="center">Phase 3- Making the Audio Classifier (2 Hours)</div>

+We will train an Audio Classifier and use it for our project.

+We will use p5.js and ml5.js for loading our pre-trained Classifier.

-We will talk about the next steps and see how we can improve the project by adding more features.
+We will learn how we can prototype for the web faster with the two libraries(p5.js and ml5.js).

-## <div align="center">Phase 4- Save and reuse the trained model and further improvements (3 Hours)</div>
+## <div align="center">Phase 4- Taking it ahead (3 Hours)</div>

+We will look into what we have built so far and make improvements.

-We will now save the model from our Teachable Machine so that we can use it for other projects.
+We will look into how we can add new features and improve the projects.

-We will learn how to save and load models on TensorFlow JS.
+With the basics covered, you would be able to use TensorFlow JS for a wide range of projects and we will look into some of these.

 ## <div align="center">Furthur Improvements</div>

 * Add more teachable models using [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet)
+* Improve the UI

 # <div align="center">Post-course benefits</div>